MSc Accounting, Finance and ManagementFind a programme

 - Quantitative Methods for Economics, Finance and Management

 One option is chosen from each of the key subject areas of accounting, finance and management, and a fourth option is taken from the whole range.
+Optional units can vary from year to year but may include:

 - Electronic Commerce